German, Russian, and Asian Languages and Literature

 Classical and modern Japanese literature and language.
 Cultural and literary exchange between China and Japan.
 Literature and travel.

-David Powelstock, Chair, Russian Studies
+David Powelstock, Undergraduate Advising Head for Russian Studies

 Nineteenth- and twentieth-century Russian literature.
 Romanticism.
 Modernism.
 Czech literature.
 Poetry.
 Translation.
 Literary theory.